-- (a) Where the applicant can show that the late submission was due to - - (i) an error that was not the applicant's fault; - (ii) an omission that occurred inadvertently and in good faith; or - (iii) other special circumstances accepted by the customs authority as sufficient excuse for late submission; or - (b) where the application was submitted timeously in terms of rule 9.20(3), but the document certifying the origin of the goods was due to a technical defect or another technical reason not accepted on importation of the goods in the country implementing the GSP.
+- (a) Where the applicant can show that the late submission was due to- - (i) an error that was not the applicant's fault; - (ii) an omission that occurred inadvertently and in good faith; or - (iii) other special circumstances accepted by the customs authority as sufficient excuse for late submission; or - (b) where the application was submitted timeously in terms of rule 9.20(3), but the document certifying the origin of the goods was due to a technical defect or another technical reason not accepted on importation of the goods in the country implementing the GSP.

-(3) An application referred to in subrule (1) must in addition to the documents referred to in rule 9.20(4) be supported by any documents substantiating the reasons for late submission of the application.
+(3) (a) An application referred to in subrule (1) must in addition to the documents referred to in rule 9.20(4) be supported by any documents substantiating the reasons for late submission of the application.

-(4) (a) Upon issuing by the customs authority of a release notification contemplated in section 174(4)(b) of the Contol Act, the exporter must present the following documents at any Customs Office designated by the Commissioner in terms of section 14 of the Control Act for certifying information provided on GSP forms:
+(b) A document referred to in paragraph (a) must be submitted to the customs authority on request, subject to and in accordance with Part 6 of Chapter 41 of the Customs Control Rules as applied by rule 13.7 of these Rules.
+(4) (a) Upon issuing by the customs authority of a release notification contemplated in section 174(4)(b) of the Control Act, the exporter must present the following documents at any Customs Office designated by the Commissioner in terms of section 14 of the Control Act for certifying information provided on GSP forms:

-- (i) The GSP form referred to in rule 9.20(4)(e); - the declaration of origin by the producer referred to in rule 9.20(4)(f), if the exporter is not the producer of the goods; and - (iii) the invoice or other commercial document referred to in rule 9.20(4)(g), in the case of an export to the United States of America of textiles or clothing for which a visa is required in terms of AGOA.
+- (i) The GSP form referred to in rule 9.20(4)(e); - (ii) the declaration of origin by the producer referred to in rule 9.20(4)(f), if the exporter is not the producer of the goods; and - (iii) the completed visa application and invoice or other commercial document referred to in rule 9.20(4)(g), in the case of an export to the United States of America of goods for which a visa is required in terms of AGOA.